 The Custom Cottage is an American small business created to return solid furniture manufacturing back to our country.
-We make our furniture from Michigan maple trees that are milled in Michigan, kiln dried to “furniture grade” in Michigan, built and finished in Michigan.
-Your investment in our furniture is an investment in our state, our country, but most importantly our citizens.
+We make our furniture from northern hardwood trees that are milled in Michigan and Wisconsin, kiln dried to “furniture grade”, built and finished in Milwaukee, WI and Grand Rapids, MI.
+Your investment in our furniture is an investment in our states, our country, but most importantly our citizens.

 What is Custom Cottage furniture?